 worldliness of the original church, and slavery.
 Their leader

 most of his followers were radical abolitionists in the years immediately prior to the

 Civil War, at a time when many within the Methodist Episcopal church were hesitant in

 their condemnation of the practice of slavery."
 1

 The Methodist's historical record is mixed on whether any split over human rights could

 be healed in the future, when homosexuality is expected to be more fully accepted as a normal and natural

 sexual orientation.
-The denomination may, or may not be able to reunite in the
+If the denomination did split, it may not be able to reunite in the

 The extension of equal rights to lesbians and